-- Own funds ratio;

-- Non-performing loans ratio;

-- Loans as a share of total assets;

-- Exposure to a group in relation to own funds;

-- Exposure to an affiliated person reported to eligible capital;

-- Ratio of total open currency position to own funds;

-- Potential change in economic value, % of PHP Value at Risk 1d@99%

-- Coverage ratio (credits/deposits)

-- LCR;

-- Losses from operational Risk/ own funds;

-- Share of suspicious transactions and high-risk clients;

-Share of justified complaints.
+- Own funds ratio; - Exposure to a group in relation to own funds; - Exposure to an affiliated person reported to own funds; - LCR - Ratio of total open currency position to own funds; - The proportion of loans in "default"; - The proportion of properties with expired insurance policies out of the total mortgaged properties; - VaR, thousands of MDL - Potential change in economic value, % of PHP - Coverage ratio (the loan-to-deposit ratio) - Operational risk losses relative to own funds The proportion of transactions suspicious of money laundering and high-risk customers; - Systemic-based complaints and the number of negative media appearances.

-The key risk indicators and relevant figures as at 31.12.2022 are shown in the table below:
+The key risk indicators and relevant figures as at 31.12.2024 are shown in the table below:

 Indicators Unit of measure Value

 CAPITAL

-Total own funds mil. lei 5,389.9
+Total own funds mil.
+MDL 6,615.9

-Total amount of risk exposure mil. lei 24,303.6
+Total amount of risk exposure mil.
+MDL 32,153.8

-Total own funds ratio % 22.18%
+Total own funds ratio % 20.58

 CREDITS

-Credits as a share of total assets % 50.6
+Credits as a share of total assets % 51.4

-Debt balance on non-performing loans (basic amount) / 7.43
+Debt balance on non-performing loans (basic amount) / 4.8

-Debt balance on loans (basic amount) % 7.43
+Debt balance on loans (basic amount) % 4.0

-Maximum exposure amount to a client or group of 9,57
+Maximum exposure amount to a client or group of 0.0

-connected clients/ Own funds % 0,01
+connected clients/ Own funds % 0.0

 Maximum exposure of the bank to an affiliated person

-and/or a group of clients related to the bank's affiliated 6,99
+and/or a group of related individuals (after taking into 7.47

-person / Own funds %
+account the effect of credit risk mitigation) / / Own funds %

-LIGHIDITY v

-LIQUIDITY Χ
+LIQUIDITY X

+% 274.11

-LCR 378.26
+LCR coef.
+0.80

-K1 - longterm liquidity 0/ 0,71
+Principle I (long-term liquidity)

-Coverage ratio (loans / deposits ratio) % 72.92
+Coverage ratio (loans / deposits ratio) % 66.44